 - Python modules

-- Other image specific data such as select configuration files and flags for presence of secrets (credentials, certificates, etc)
+- Other image-specific data such as select configuration files and flags for the presence of secrets (credentials, certificates, etc)

 We created a quick proof-of-concept to see how we can map Anchore’s analysis and policies onto the Grafeas model.
 As a first step we create a standalone utility that can integrate with an existing Anchore Engine to